Trucks carrying official records of ‘Darbar Move’ reach Jammu

 The Civil Secretariat and other ‘Darbar Move’ offices function in Jammu for six months during winters and in Srinagar for the remaining six months.

-The practice was started in 1872 by Maharaja Gulab Singh to escape the extreme heat of Jammu during summers and biting cold of winters in Srinagar.
+The practice was started in 1872 by Maharaja Ranbir Singh to escape the extreme heat of Jammu during summers and biting cold of winters in Srinagar.

 However, the practice was continued by elected governments post-Independence in order to provide access to people of both the regions– by turns — to the seat of power in the state.